douglas/taiga-dev/README.md

 ## Credits

-This work is mainly based on Douglas Miranda - congrats, Xará ;-)
+This work is mainly based on @douglasmiranda - congrats, Xará ;-)

 https://github.com/douglasmiranda/docker-taiga